HeroBrine1st/E621/README.md

 Releases are available [here](https://github.com/HeroBrine1st/E621/releases).

 Get latest **development** snapshot [here](https://github.com/HeroBrine1st/E621/actions/workflows/snapshot-build.yml) (select last passed workflow and see artifacts).
-Keep in mind that snapshot builds aren't compatible with release builds (they use different signing keys), but you can reinstall if you want.
+Keep in mind that snapshot build is a different application (has different package name), so you can have both snapshot and release build on the same device.

 # Features